Artificial Intelligence

 Read More

 Separating AI reality from hyped-up fiction isn’t always easy.
 That’s why we’ve created the AI Hype Index—a simple, at-a-glance summary of everything you need to know about the state of the industry.
-Large language models confidently present their responses as accurate and reliable, even when they’re neither of those things.
-That’s why we’ve recently seen…
+Using AI to improve our health and well-being is one of the areas scientists and researchers are most excited about.
+The last month…

 Read More